9th Annual IBMM Mandolin Camp

 New performers are imparting their own footprints on bluegrass.
-Stay tuned (all 8 strings, please) for news of other faculty members and mando camp news to be announced…
+Stay tuned (all 8 strings, please) for news of other mando camp news to be announced…

-- Registration includes: All three days of classes, some meals (TBD), Lodging for two nights (Friday and Saturday – discounted rates for additional lodging nights if desired), free admission to All-Star Faculty concert and reception Saturday night, and camp T-shirt!
+- Registration includes: All three days of classes, meals (Friday dinner, Saturday lunch), Lodging for two nights (Friday and Saturday – discounted rates for additional lodging nights if desired), free admission to All-Star Faculty concert and reception Saturday night, and camp T-shirt!

 - Online mando camp registration is now available.